nabill13/UAS-SAS-/README.md

       }
       ```

-  - create a db directory in the roles directory `sudo mkdir db` to accommodate an ansible script to install db framewrok.
+  - buat sebuah db directory pada roles directory `sudo mkdir db` untuk akomodaikan sebuah ansible script saat install db framewrok.
     - In the db dircetory, we need 3 folders again to accommodate tasks, handlers and templates scripts that will be use in the db installation.

       ```